terra-money/docs/docs/develop/dapp/smart-contracts/interact-with-smart-contract.md

 We've only walked through a simple example of a smart contract, that modifies a simple balance within its internal state.
 Although this is enough to make a simple dApp, you can power more interesting applications by **emitting messages**, which will enable us to interact with other contracts as well as the rest of the blockchain's module.

-Check out a couple more examples of smart contracts on Terra at our [repo](https://github.com/terra-money/cosmwasm-contracts).
+Check out a couple more examples of smart contracts using Terra's smart contract [repo](https://github.com/terra-money/cosmwasm-contracts).